adamsteer/f4g-oceania-pdal/readme.md

 ...to get access to the processing notebooks.

-You'll still need to run entwine via docker, so:

-`docker pull connormanning/entwine`

-If you don't want to use Jupyter, no drama - most processes can be done at the command line using dockerised PDAL, which you can get via:
+PDAL uses a modular filter system, and some things we want to use are not included in Conda builds.
+We can also use dockerised PDAL, which you can get via:

-`docker pull pdal/pdal:1.8`
+`docker pull pdal/pdal`

-...but stick with us - instructions for dockerised processing are included in the notebook!
+Instructions for dockerised processing are included in the notebooks.

 To visualise some data products, please ensure you have:
 - [QGIS](http://qgis.org) or an alternate viewer for geoJSON and georeferenced raster data